On This Page

 Children Born to Government Employees

-Foreign nationals in government service are exempt from the Work Permit Regime by virtue of their government contracts.
-They should, however, check with their relevant Department/ Ministry and to ensure that their child is able to lawfully reside in the Cayman Islands.
+Foreign nationals in Government service are exempt from the Work Permit regime by virtue of their government contracts.
+They should, however, check with their relevant Department/ Ministry to ensure that their child is able to lawfully reside in the Cayman Islands.
 Please note that there is no distinction between expatriate children of persons in government service and those in the private sector.
 Considerations as to Permanent Residence and the 'Right to be Caymanian' (including 'continuation' thereof) should be taken fully into account.

 Children Born to Work Permit Holders

-If you are on a work permit, your baby must be added as a dependant on your work permit.
-You can find the AMD2 ‘Dependant Information Form Checklist’ (aka the RV37a) on www.worc.gov.ky which outlines the things you need to gather and submit.
-These include the application filing fee of CI$100 and a separate grant fee of CI$500, which is payable on approval.
-The required supporting documents include employment letters in relation to each parent and a ‘Monthly Income and Expense Report’ with which the Dept. of WORC will decide whether you can afford to have a dependant stay in Cayman with you.
+If you are on a work permit, your baby must be added as a dependant.
+You can find the AMD2 ‘Dependant Information Form Checklist’ (aka the RV37a) on www.worc.ky, which outlines the things you need to submit.
+These include an application fee of CI$100 and a separate grant fee of CI$500, which is payable on approval.
+The required supporting documents include employment letters in relation to each parent and a ‘Monthly Income and Expense Report’ which will help WORC determine whether you can afford to have a dependant stay in Cayman with you.
 It is generally accepted that your minimum monthly base salary for a family of three must be in the region of CI$3,500.
 You will generally be expected to earn an extra CI$500 to CI$1,000 per month for each additional dependant.
-When all the requirements are met, your child’s passport (once issued) will get a stamp with a date on it.
-Remember to get each new passport re-stamped as airlines need to see an up-to-date dependant stamp in the passport when you travel.
-If you have any questions, call WORC on (345) 949 8344 or visit their website.
+When all the requirements are met, your child’s passport (once issued) will be stamped with a date on it.
+Remember to get each new passport re-stamped as airlines need to see a current dependant stamp in the passport when you travel.
+If you have any questions, call WORC on (345) 945 9672 or visit their website.

 Children Born to Applicants for Permanent Residence with Permission to Continue Working